 Experience of advising clients on cases to be presented in both the magistrates and Crown Courts.

-You will be a qualified Solicitor, Barrister with either 3+ years post qualification experience with proven substantial experience providing legal advice in a criminal law setting.
+You will be a qualified Solicitor, Barrister with either 2 years post qualification experience or a newly qualified Solicitor, Barrister or Fellow of the Chartered Institute of Legal Executives with proven substantial experience providing legal advice in a health and social care regulation setting with proven experience providing legal advice in a criminal law setting.

-For the LPI team you will have experience with managing large caseloads in respect of advice, review and advocacy, which will include some challenging, serious and sensitive cases (including defending or prosecuting criminal cases in magistrates and crown courts).
+You will have experience with managing large caseloads in respect of advice, review and advocacy, which will include some challenging, serious and sensitive cases (including prosecuting criminal cases in magistrates and crown courts).

 Your key skills will include: